International Baccalaureate Grades 11-12

 Modification - Accommodation - Differentiation

-Each student is assigned a special education case manager.
+Each identified student is assigned a special education case manager.
 The role of the case manager is to oversee the implementation of services, modifications and accommodations as listed in the IEP and due process.
 Case managers facilitate communication between all team members and advocate for the best interest of the student.
 They partner with general education staff to implement accommodations and modifications of the curriculum.
 Modifications adjust the level and/or make the state standards more accessible for students with special needs.
 Accommodations do not change the rigor of the general education standards.
-Differentiated instruction is part of the IB MYP unit planning process.
+Differentiated instruction is part of our instructional framework.
 It is not, however, an accommodation or modification.
 Differentiated teaching uses a variety of instructional strategies to meet the diverse needs of all students.

 Support services available

-Every student meets at least once a year with his or her counselor to discuss progress and future planning related to needs.
-If special needs are identified, the counselor will make referrals and connections to resources to address the needs.
-The counseling team works closely with other support staff to best serve our students with special needs.
+Every student meets at least once a year with his or her counselor, support staff and/or case managers to discuss progress and future planning related to needs.
+If special needs are identified, the appropriate staff member will make referrals and connections to resources to address the needs.
+The support staff at each school works closely with one another to best serve our students with special needs.
 They may bring needs to the MTSS team.

 The MTSS team includes the following staff: